dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

 - A collection of notes.
 - A command to handle navigating to a note.
 - A command to create a new note.
+- Update the list of notes when one is created, deleted, or changed.

 01. In the **Solution Explorer** pane of Visual Studio, double-click on **ViewModels\\Notes.cs**.
 01. Replace the code in this file with the following code: